DaveVoorhis/Wrapd/docs/index.md

 ### Creating a Wrapd Project ###

-It is recommended to organise your Wrapd project as at least three main subprojects:
+It is recommended to organise your Wrapd project into (at least) three main subprojects:

 1. A *schema* subproject to create/update the SQL schema.
-This is optional.
+(If schema migration is managed elsewhere, you can skip this subproject.)
 2. A *queries* subproject to convert SQL query definitions into Java methods, organised as one or more database abstraction layers.
 3. An *application* subproject to host the application.

 You may want a fourth *database* subproject to manage database connectivity, as it will be shared by the three main subprojects above.

 Dividing a Wrapd project into (at least) these three main subprojects makes it possible to:
-1. Convert SQL query definitions into Java methods without being blocked by compilation failures in the application(s).
+1. Reliably convert SQL query definitions into Java methods without being blocked by compilation failures in the application(s).
 2. Avoid deploying the SQL query definitions, as they're not needed in production.
 3. Deploy schema updates independently of the application(s), if desired.

-You _can_ integrate them all into one project without subprojects, but you will almost certainly encounter difficulties with compilation failures as you migrate schemas and change queries, unless you are careful to delete the Java code for obsolete query definitions and (possibly) comment out the application code that uses them.
+You _can_ integrate them all into one project without subprojects, but you will almost certainly encounter difficulties with compilation failures as you migrate schemas and change queries, unless you are careful to delete the generated Java code for obsolete query definitions and (possibly) comment out the application code that uses them.

 It's generally _much_ easier to divide the project into subprojects as described above.